 Voiding cystourethrogram (VCUG)

-Voiding cystourethrogram (also known as micturating cystourethrogram - MCU) should be performed after the first well-documented urinary tract infection up to the age of 6 years 3.
-VCUG should evaluate:
+Voiding cystourethrogram (also known as micturating cystourethrogram) should be performed after the first well-documented urinary tract infection up to the age of 6 years 3.
+The reporter should specifically evaluate:

-- whether reflux occurs during micturition or during bladder filling
+- the occurrence of reflux during micturition or during bladder filling

 - presence of associated anatomical anomalies

 - the width of the lower ureter

 Routine ultrasound is usually also performed (in addition to VCUG) to assess the renal parenchyma for evidence of scarring or anatomic anomalies.

 Additionally, ultrasound has been investigated as a replacement for traditional fluoroscopic voiding cystourethrogram, by assessing the distal ureters during bladder filling, using micro-bubbles 4.